GKalliatakis/Keras-VGG16-places365/README.md

 ### Licensing
 - All code in this repository is under the MIT license as specified by the LICENSE file.
 - The VGG16-places365 and VGG16-hybrid1365 weights were originally ported from the ones [released by CSAILVision](https://github.com/CSAILVision/places365) under the [MIT license](https://github.com/CSAILVision/places365/blob/master/LICENSE) but resulted in an [identical & low confidence predictions issue](https://github.com/GKalliatakis/Keras-VGG16-places365/issues/5).
-- The current version of the VGG16-places365 and VGG16-hybrid1365 are the ones released by [landmark-recognition-challenge](https://github.com/antorsae/landmark-recognition-challenge) under the [GNU General Public License v3.0](https://github.com/antorsae/landmark-recognition-challenge/blob/master/LICENSE)
+- The current version of the VGG16-places365 and VGG16-hybrid1365 weights are the ones released by [landmark-recognition-challenge](https://github.com/antorsae/landmark-recognition-challenge) under the [GNU General Public License v3.0](https://github.com/antorsae/landmark-recognition-challenge/blob/master/LICENSE)

 We are always interested in how these models are being used, so if you found them useful or plan to make a release of code based on or using this package, it would be great to hear from you.